2-YEAR M.A. (SPACE & TELECOMMUNICATIONS LAW)

 Upon scrutinizing the Research Scheme, the Course-Coordinator will either approve or reject the proposal.
 In the event of rejection / modification of the proposed Research Scheme, the candidates will have to re-submit another Research Proposal incorporating the suggested changes within a stipulated time fixed by the Course-Coordinator.

 The length of the dissertation should normally be between 80-100 pages and should include

 - Index of Authorities (Statutes / Judgments / Other official sources)

 - Methodology (Objectives – Scope and Limitations – Sources – Research Questions)

 - Main body of dissertation (Divided down into Chapters or Parts)

 - Bibliography (Books – Scholarly articles – Articles from news sources – Internet sources)

-The students are required to submit to the Supervisor a rough draft initially for his/her suggestions/modifications.
-After incorporating the suggestions/ modifications as suggested by the Supervisor, the student should submit two copies of the Dissertation before the deadline notified by the University from time to time.
+The candidates are required to submit to the Supervisor a rough draft initially for his/her suggestions/modifications.
+After incorporating the suggestions/ modifications as suggested by the Supervisor, the candidate should submit two copies of the Dissertation before the deadline notified by the University from time to time.